How Long Does Applesauce Last In Fridge?

 Proper Storage Guidelines

-To maximize the longevity of applesauce in your refrigerator, it is important to adhere to the following storage practices:
+To maximize the longevity of applesauce in your refrigerator, adhere to the following storage practices:

 • Seal it Properly: Ensure that the applesauce container is tightly sealed.
 If it's homemade or transferred to another container, use an airtight container to prevent contamination and the introduction of odors from other foods.